shakes76/PatternAnalysis-2024/recognition/vqvae-s4743500/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`# ...`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`self.residual_stack = ResidualStack(num_hiddens, num_residual_layers, num_residual_hiddens)`

-The fundamental aspects of the Encoder that was discussed above was adapted from Michael A. Alcorn's encoder module which can be found here [[4]](#4).
+The fundamental aspects of the Encoder that were discussed above was adapted from Michael A. Alcorn's encoder module which can be found here [[4]](#4).

 ### Vector Quantizer
 The Vector Quantizer module is one of the most important components of the VQ-VAE architecture.
 Inspiration for coding the Vector Quantizer architecture can be found in the following YouTube video [[5]](#5) which discusses in depth the topic of Neural Discrete Representation Learning.